awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/disaster-recovery-resiliency.md

 For more information, see [AWS Global Infrastructure](http://aws.amazon.com/about-aws/global-infrastructure/)\.

 In addition to the AWS global infrastructure, AWS IoT Greengrass offers several features to help support your data resiliency and backup needs\.
-+ If the core loses internet connectivity, Greengrass devices can continue to communicate over the local network\.
 + You can configure a Greengrass core device to write logs to the local file system and to CloudWatch Logs\.
-If the core loses connectivity, local logging can continue, but CloudWatch logs are sent with a limited number of retries\.
-After the retries are exhausted, the event is dropped\.
-For more information, see the [log manager component](log-manager-component.md)\.
+If the core device loses connectivity, it can continue to log messages on the file system\.
+When it reconnects, it writes the log messages to CloudWatch Logs\.
+For more information, see [Monitor AWS IoT Greengrass logs](monitor-logs.md)\.
++ If a core device loses power during a deployment, it resumes the deployment after the AWS IoT Greengrass Core software starts again\.
++ If a core device loses internet connectivity, Greengrass client devices can continue to communicate over the local network\.
 + You can author Greengrass components that read [stream manager](manage-data-streams.md) streams and send the data to local storage destinations\.